transferwise/tw-entrypoints/README.md

 ```
 3. Make sure your service is registered in Prometheus and registers at least following common tag:
 app - your application name.
+You can also optionally add:
+appnode - something identifying a node, maybe hostname.